will-wow/contacts/docs/blog.md

 </div>
 ```

+The heart of Svelte's magic is "reactivity".
+Every `let` deceleration sets up a listener, where any time that variable is assigned to, the change triggers a render of the component.
+So when the `increment` function calls `count++`, the component will re-render, which will update the `Count` being shown to the user by `Count {count}`.

-That `$:` symbols is a "reactive declaration", and is the heart of Svelte's magic.
-It's like a `let` declaration, but whenever any variable referenced in the expression — `count` in this case — is updated, the expression is re-run and `remaining`'s value is updated.
-It declares a relationship, that `remaining` is always `10 - count`.
+Since you often want to do calculations based on state, Svelte also has the "reactive declaration" symbol, `$:`.
+It's like a `let` declaration, but whenever any variable referenced in the expression — `count` in this case — is updated, the expression is re-run, `remaining`'s value is updated, and the component is re-rendered. `$:` declares a relationship, where `remaining` should always be `10 - count`.
 This might seem weird, but it's conceptually the same as declaring a variable that you know will be re-calculated in every React render loop — except that `remaining` will get recalculated *only* when `count` changes.

-Reactive declaration means that you're able to do simple assignment in Svelte, but without the performance problems of the old AngularJS digest cycle.
-That's because those assignments get compiled into something more like React's `setState` calls, where the code will update the value and any dependent values, then re-render the component.
-But because all that complexity is hidden, your Rails devs don't have to learn a whole new programming paradigm just to write a little component.
+Reactivity means that you're able to do simple assignment in Svelte.
+But unlike a runtime library like old AngularJS, Svelte can compile to a something that stays performant.
+But because that complexity is hidden, Rails devs don't have to learn a whole new programming paradigm just to write a little component.
 They can assign like they would in Ruby, and everything just works.

-If you want to see what gets compiled, Svelte has a nice online REPL that lets you code a component, run it, and see its compiled output.
+If you want to see what comes out of the compiler, Svelte has a nice online REPL that lets you code a component, run it, and see its compiled output.
 [Here's the](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0) `[CountDown](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0)` [component](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0).

 ## Rails Integration

 Svelte works great for full SPAs, and there are a lot of great tutorials about that.
 But this post will focus on the case where you've got a working server-rendered web app, and you want to add a little dynamic content to it.
 So if you’ve got a server-rendered app, and were intrigued by that quick Svelte intro, then let’s see how to integrate it into your app!

-This example will focus on Rails, but if you're using another framework like Python's Django or Elixir's Phoenix then this all still applies.
+This example will use Rails, but if you're using another framework like Python's Django or Elixir's Phoenix then this all still applies.
 There's just a little glue code you'll have to add to your app, while I've got a library for integrating with Rails.

 To have a concrete example to work through, let's imagine we're working on a Rails app with a Contacts List page.
 It has an `index.html.erb` file for showing all your contacts, an `edit.html.erb` file for editing one contact, and a `new.html.erb` file for creating a new one.